ede1998/nix-config/README.md

 You can organize them by hostname and username on `nixos` and `home-manager` directories, be sure to also add them to `flake.nix`.

-You can take a look at my (beware, here be reproductible dragons) [configuration repo](https://github.com/misterio77/nix-config) for ideas.
+You can take a look at my (beware, here be reproducible dragons) [configuration repo](https://github.com/misterio77/nix-config) for ideas.

 NixOS makes it easy to share common configuration between hosts (you might want